 If the same file is requested, the client will restart the stream "from scratch" -- meaning that the entire process begins a-new.

 Wimpy Uses Progressive Download

 This is becaues Wimpy is designed for use with standard web sites.
 It also means you don't need to deal with maintaining a seperate server, purchasing and installing server-based streaming software or paying extra for streaming-fees.

 Using the "progressive download " method is the least expensive way to present audio/video on a website.
 Like "true" streaming, Wimpy's "progressive download " method allows a file to begin playing before it is fully downloaded.

 A bit is a bit

-Whether a bit is served through a "traditional" streaming server (such as windows, quicktime, or shoutcast "streaming" server) or served by a "standard" web server... the same bits are being transferred.
+Whether a bit is served through a "traditional" streaming server (e.g. Icecast, Shoutcast, Windows Media Systems, RealNetworks, Flash Media Server etc.) or served by a "standard" web server... the same bits are being transferred.

-"Traditional" streaming servers and "standard" web servers just uses a different transport method.
-Shoutcast and other "traditional" streaming servers do not transfer bits any fast or better than a "standard" web server, they just transfer them differently.
+"True" streaming servers and "standard" web servers just uses a different transport methods.
+Shoutcast and other "true" streaming servers do not neccessarily transfer bits better than a "standard" web servers, they just transfer them differently.

-Granted, "traditional" streaming servers are geared specifically for media, whereas "standard" web servers are geared toward serving a variety of "things" -- so "traditional" streaming servers may be a little more efficient, but they are still transferring the same volume of bits.
+Granted, "traditional" streaming servers are geared specifically for media, whereas "standard" web servers are geared toward serving a variety of other "things".
+Streaming servers may be a little more efficient, but they are still transferring the same volume of bits.

 Click here for a more in-depth explanation or the differences between a "traditional" streaming server and a "standard" web server.